dennisreimann/uiengine/docs/getting-started.md

 mkdir uiengine-demo && cd uiengine-demo && npm init
 ```

-You will be prompted for the npm project information.
+You will be prompted for the project information.
 To skip the prompt and use some empty defaults, run `npm init -y` instead.

 Next, install the UIengine development dependencies locally: